Watering Your Plants: How to Keep Indoor Plants Happy and Hydrated

 If you insist on potting directly into a pot with no drainage, your watering schedule will be less frequent.
 We would also recommend using a moisture meter to avoid overwatering your plants.

 Generally, we strongly encourage the use of pots with draining holes.
-Drainage wholes reduce the chances of fungus gnats and root rot - one of the most complex plant diseases to take care of.
+Drainage holes reduce the chances of fungus gnats and root rot - one of the most complex plant diseases to take care of.

 How to Bottom Water Your Plants